xray-forge/stalker-xrf-engine/src/engine/core/schemes/sr_timer/README.md

 Scheme is implementing timers on screen and allows using timed logic. <br/>

-Example: in CoC everything related to time near psy-labs, bloodsuckers lair, helicopters evacuation limits
+Example: in ShoC everything related to time near psy-labs, bloodsuckers lair, helicopters evacuation limits

 ## ini parameters